A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Data analysis

 We applied the ZIBNP technique to analyze publicly available microbiome data from the CAMP and Global Gut studies, consisting of $K=2$ and $K=3$ groups, respectively.
 The results were compared with other differential analysis techniques.

-\paragraph*{CAMP study canine data} \quad The dataset was downloaded from the MicrobiomeDB resource \cite{mdb}.
-To investigate the association between eukaryotic parasite infection on the composition of the gut microbiome, the data was obtained by sequencing the V4 region of the 16S rRNA gene of the fecal samples of 155 infected (case) and 115 uninfected (control) dogs.
-Animal-specific attributes such as sterilization, pet ownership, age, and sex are available, allowing statistical methods for differential analysis to adjust for these covariates while detecting DA taxa.
+\paragraph*{CAMP study canine data} \quad The dataset was downloaded from the MicrobiomeDB resource \citep{mdb}.
+To investigate the association between eukaryotic parasite infection and the gut microbiome, the investigators processed fecal samples of 155 infected (case) and 115 uninfected (control) dogs and sequenced the V4 region of the 16S rRNA gene.
+Animal-specific attributes such as sterilization, pet ownership, age, and sex were recorded, allowing statistical methods to adjust for these covariates while detecting the DA taxa.

-Table \ref{tab:CAMP_dataxa} presents the DA taxa detected by ZIBNP between the case and control groups .
+Table \ref{tab:CAMP_dataxa} presents the DA taxa detected by ZIBNP between the case and control groups.
 Some of the detected taxa have been reported by previous studies.
-For example, bacteria of the genus \textit{Bacteroides} were detected as differentially abundant with low relative abundance in infected dogs, and bacteria of the genera \textit{Megamonas} and \textit{Prevotella} were significantly associated with the infection status of dogs in studies of the effect of parasite-induced infections on gut microbiome composition \citep{Berry2020,dogs_prevotella}.
-The genus \textit{Blautia} has been previously reported to have a strong dysbiosis in dogs with acute diarrhea \cite{dogs_prevotella}.
-In addition, microbes from the genera \textit{Streptococcus} \cite{dogs_prevotella}, \textit{Ruminococcus gnavus} \cite{Ruminococcus_ibd,dog_giardia}, and \textit{Alloprevotella} \cite{dog_giardia} have known associations with inflammatory bowel disease in humans and dogs.
+For example, bacteria of the genus \textit{Bacteroides} were detected as DA with low relative abundance in infected dogs.
+In studies of the effect of parasite-induced infections on gut microbiome composition, bacteria of the genera \textit{Megamonas} and \textit{Prevotella} were significantly associated with the infection status of dogs \citep{Berry2020,dogs_prevotella}.
+The genus \textit{Blautia} has been reported to have a strong dysbiosis in dogs with acute diarrhea \citep{dogs_prevotella}.
+In addition, microbes belonging to the genera \textit{Streptococcus} \citep{dogs_prevotella}, \textit{Ruminococcus gnavus} \citep{Ruminococcus_ibd,dog_giardia}, and \textit{Alloprevotella} \citep{dog_giardia} have known associations with inflammatory bowel disease.